 There is evidence that the avocado was present in Mexico around 10,000 years ago, and cultivated by the peoples 5,000 years ago.
 Archaeologist Claude Earle Smithe Jr. discovered the remains of an avocado’s cotyledon within a cave deposit in Tehuacán, Puebla state.

-In opposition to this evidence, there are some reports that claim that due to the overwhelmingly supportive climate for avocado cultivation in 16,000 B.C.E., the fleshy berry may have originated in Africa.
-There is, however, little evidence of this to support the claim.
-Avocados today are grown across the world.
+In opposition to this evidence, there are some reports that claim that, due to the overwhelmingly supportive climate for avocado cultivation in 16,000 B.C.E., the fleshy berry may have originated in Africa.
+The jury is still out on this claim, and today, Avocados are grown across the world.

 How Did the Avocado Trend Start?